-Who can view a project’s budget info is determined by user permissions, permissions set on the individual project, and budget type.
+Who can view a project’s budget info is determined by team member permissions, permissions set on the individual project, and budget type.

-- Regular Users can’t view budget info for any projects.
+- Members can’t view budget info for any projects.

-- Project Managers can only view budget info for hour-based budgets on the projects they manage.
+- Managers can only view budget info for hour-based budgets on the projects they manage.

-- Project Managers must have the additional permission to View Billable Rates and Amount to see info for fee-based budgets.
+- Managers must have the additional permission to See and edit billable rates and amounts for projects and people they manage to see info for fee-based budgets.

 - Administrators can view budget info for all projects.